timiskhakov/timiskhakov.github.io/_posts/2022-11-10-breaching-breach-protocol.md

 ![Breach Protocol Solved 1](/assets/images/breach-protocol-solved-1.png) {: refdef}

 We could concatenate two sequences together and upload a combined sequence containing 7 elements, had we had enough buffer space.
-However, since the last element of the first sequence equals the first element of the second sequence, we can actually chain them together into one that would still fit into the buffer: `BD BD FF 55 1C E9`.
+However, since the last element of the second sequence matches the first element of the first sequence, we can actually chain them together into one that would still fit into the buffer: `BD BD FF 55 1C E9`.
 Now, we can pick all its elements from the matrix:

 {:refdef: style="text-align: center;"}
 ![Breach Protocol Solved 2](/assets/images/breach-protocol-solved-2.png)